risingwavelabs/risingwave-docs-legacy/docs/deploy/guide-for-too-many-streaming-jobs.md

 ---
 id: guide-for-too-many-streaming-jobs
-title: Guide for Too Many Streaming Jobs(Table/Index/MV/Sink)
+title: Guide for Many Streaming Jobs
 description: Do’s and don’ts when deploy cluster for many(more than 300) streaming jobs.
 slug: /guide-for-too-many-streaming-jobs
 ---